 Recipes for the latest in the Thermomix collection of cookbooks, have been designed by Tasmanian consultants and customers.
 There’s a Sticky Lime Cake by Joan Wylie of Burnie that sounds divine; and a Sixty Second Fruit Cake by Tina Singline of Bicheno that will make Christmas a whole lot easier for some!
 Fiona worked tirelessly to collect and collate all the contributions, as well as donating recipes for some of her own signature dishes (from acclaimed former Launceston restaurant Fee and Me).

-Tetsuya Wakuda: Contribution to Devil of a Cookbook
+Tetsuya Wakuda: Devil of a Cookbook

 Fiona also convinced world-renown chef and Tasmanian ambassador Tetsuya Wakuda to join her mission.
 Tetsuya wrote the foreword for Devil of a Cookbook and contributed a handful of recipes.
 They include Lobster Ravioli with Tomato and Basil Vinaigrette; and Grilled Fillet of Veal with Wasabi and Sea Urchin Butter.
 He was also in attendance at the launch and spoke of his passion for fresh produce; the worthwhile cause to protect a native species, and his love of Tasmania in general.